gmanthenoxus/gmanthenoxus.github.io/docs/_posts/2024-03-15-sample-listicle.md

   - "Set up your development environment with these tools today"
   - "Start documenting your next project from day one"
   - "Implement one new habit this week and track the results"
+  - "Share your progress with the community for accountability"
+  - "Review and refine your habits after 30 days"
 tags: [productivity, development, habits, workflow]
 ---